-Law firms may rely on a third party that is part of the same group of law firms and the group has applied customer due diligence, record-keeping and politically exposed persons requirements and programs against MI/TF in accordance with internal controls and foreign branches and subsidiaries and that it is supervised at the group level by a competent authority (the Commission in the case of The
+Accounting firms may rely on a third party that is part of the same group and the group has applied customer due diligence, record-keeping and politically exposed persons requirements and programs against MI/TF in accordance with internal controls and foreign branches and subsidiaries and that it is supervised at the group level by a competent authority (the Commission in the case of The Bahamas).
+Further, that any higher country risk is adequately mitigated by the groups AML/CFT policies and procedures.